pgroenbaek/tsre5-trainsimcom-fork-qt6/docs/cmake-build-manual.md

 Select the right OS and install somewhere you can find it.

+**Important:** You must select "Customize install", then find and select _"Qt WebSockets"_ under one of the treeview menus on the customization page.
+Otherwise CMake will not have that package available and TSRE5 cannot be built without it. _"Qt WebSockets"_ is not included in the standard install configuration.

+    Check it here in the treeview menu: Qt -> Qt 6.x.x -> Additional Libraries -> Qt WebSockets

 Find the path to the lib\cmake folder, you will need it later.

 It should look something like "C:\path\to\Qt\6.x.x\mingw_64\lib\cmake", or similar, depending on version and where you installed it.